 Wholesaling might also be the outcome if the dealership already has multiple models of the same car on the lot, or if the traded-in car is a different brand compared to what the dealership carries.
 If you’re planning on trading in a much older vehicle, you might want to consider selling it to an independent car lot.

-Vehicles that have very low value and cannot be wholesaled by the dealership will most likely be auctioned off.
-Vehicles that are auctioned are usually in very poor condition and have high mileage.
-Dealerships make money off auctioned vehicles; however, the profit is very low.
 If you want to trade in a vehicle that is in poor condition and has high mileage, you might make more money by privately selling it yourself.
-Although, it’s important to note: privately sold vehicles can take a lot of effort and time to find a potential buyer.
+Although, it’s important to note that privately sold vehicles can take a lot of effort and time to find a potential buyer.
 Trading in a vehicle is straightforward and handled completely by the dealership.
 There’s also car sales tax benefits when you trade in your vehicle.